jeremy-baier/PINT/docs/timedomain-solar-wind.rst

 Fourier-basis Gaussian process, :class:`~pint.models.noise_model.PLSWNoise`, or in the *time-domain* with a Gaussian process, :class:`~pint.models.noise_model.TimeDomainSWNoise`.
-This page explains what the time-domain model infers, how it differs from the Fourier-basis models that PINT uses and how its interpolation basis and kernels are controlled.
+This page explains what the time-domain model infers, how it differs from the Fourier-basis models that PINT uses and different choices for the interpolation basis and kernel.

 For the general theory of correlated errors and the reduced-rank machinery that both families share, see :ref:`Explanation` under "Timing noise and correlated